 Most of the work explained in this section is undertaken by either the school’s building consultant or DBE officers.
 However, the consultant’s role is to advise; it is for governors to make decisions.
 At every stage, the governors must be informed by the consultant and where appropriate give their agreement.

 The funding of such work comes from several sources depending on the type of work.
-Some (revenue work) is funded directly from the school’s delegated budget from the LA, some (capital work) receives grant of up to 90% from the EFA (with the governors finding the other 10%) (See Section 4 and Appendix 5), some may be funded from other sources (such as special Government or Local Authority (LA) initiatives) and some must be paid for entirely by the governing body (such as areas entirely for Church use).
+Some (revenue work) is funded directly from the school’s delegated budget from the LA, some (capital work) receives grant of up to 90% from the EFA (with the governors finding the other 10%) (See Section 5 and Appendix 5), some may be funded from other sources (such as special Government or Local Authority (LA) initiatives) and some must be paid for entirely by the governing body (such as areas entirely for Church use).
 Governors may also undertake capital work funded entirely from the school’s delegated budget.